 - create networks with organisations who share interests and values with the community broadcasting sector; and

 - advocate for the interests of community broadcasters.

-The following documents reflect this ongoing work.
+The following reflects this ongoing work.

 The Australian Government announced its intention to conduct a Convergence Review in 2011 in response to ongoing trends in technology that are reshaping the media landscape.

 The Convergence Review is an independent review established by the Australian Government to examine the policy and regulatory frameworks that apply to the converged media and communications landscape in Australia.

 The CBAA Response to the Convergence Review - Interim Report is available here.

 The CBAA Submission to the Convergence Review Framing Paper is available here.

 Community Broadcasting 'Vision 2015' Submission to Minister Conroy

 A five year plan to renew Australia’s Community Broadcasting sector and create the world’s most innovative, accessible community media.